 The next thing I want to do is add a blank button once again.
 Then, I’ll bring it down to another size, turn off the outline, turn on the default fill, and then I’ll change this to On hover.
-I’ll then add the image and I choose the left chevron bigger and set it size to fit.
-Then, I’ll change the image with the one that’s white, and then I’ll save image size to fit.
+I’ll then add the image and I choose the left chevron bigger and set its size to fit.
+Then, I’ll change the image with the one that’s white, and then I’ll save the image size to fit.

 I’m going to repeat the same steps for the right button here.
 So now I have my left and right buttons.
-I’ll just add a background color so you can see them.
+I’ll just add background color so you can see them.
 You can see the buttons appear to bounce a little bit as they’re moving from one to the other.